Methods for Estimating Capacities and Rates of Gaussian Quantum Channels: Multiple channel uses

 Finally, let us discuss the role of squeezing and memory in lossy bosonic channel.
+Considering the capacity~\eqref{CC1useSimple} as a function on the set of environment models with fixed $N_\mathrm{env}$, one can see that it shows \emph{violation of quadrature symmetry}.
+In fact despite the symmetry of all equations over quadratures, the maximum of $\underline{C}$ is achieved when $e_q\ne e_p$ (see also~\cite{HSH}).
+This also follows from the environment purity theorem proved for the single channel use (see Appendix~\ref{EnvPurTh}).
+By applying this theorem to each channel use for the case of memory channel one can see that optimal environment can always be chosen pure.

-Suppose, that the average amount of photons in the environment $M_\mathrm{env}$ is fixed and we want to compare the quantity $\underline{C}$ for $\Omega\neq I$ with that of $\Omega=I$.
-As far as the Holevo-$\chi$ is symmetric over modes one can expect that the lower bound on one shot capacity for $\Omega=I$ will always be higher.
-However, this is not true as results from the \emph{symmetry breaking over modes}.
-Actually, we can see this from Fig.\ref{MenvFun}-right where $\underline{C}$ maximized over parameters $s,N_\mathrm{env}$ for memory and for memoryless cases is plotted versus $M_\mathrm{env}$.
-In Fig.\ref{MenvFun}-left the lower bound on the classical capacity for memory model is plotted versus $s$ for different values of $\eta$.
-The limit of the one shot capacity~\eqref{Climit} when $s\to\infty$ is still valid.
-Presumably, as we can see from Fig.\ref{MenvFun}-right, this limit is valid in the more general case of function $\max_{V_\mathrm{env}}(\underline{C})$ when $M_\mathrm{env}\to\infty$.
+Now let us analyze the symmetry of the capacity over modes.
+Suppose, that the average (per mode) amount of photons in the environment $N_\mathrm{env}$ is fixed and the capacities for the single use of memoryless channel and multiple uses of memory channel (e.g. for $\Omega$-model) are compared.
+As far as the Holevo-$\chi$ quantity~\eqref{HolDef} is symmetric over modes, one can expect that the capacity for the single channel use will always be higher.
+However, this is not true as results from the \emph{violation of mode symmetry}.
+Indeed, this can be seen in Fig.\ref{MenvFun}-right where the capacity $\underline{C}^{(1)}$ maximized over parameters $s$ and $\EuScript N_\mathrm{env}$ (thus, we have always $\EuScript N_\mathrm{env}=0$) for memory and for memoryless cases is plotted versus~$N_\mathrm{env}$.
+We can see that the $\Omega$-model for some parameters values provides higher capacity than memoryless model.
+Unfortunately the form of the \emph{optimal} (in terms of capacity) memory for the channel is still unknown.
+We consider the finding of the optimal channel memory to be important and challenging problem.

+As far as the optimal environment $V_\mathrm{env}$ can be always chosen in pure state, each its $k$th mode can be completely characterized by its squeezing $s_k$.
+Hence, the problem of finding optimal channel memory can be reformulated as finding the form of the function $s(k)$ (or $s(\xi)$ for the case of $n\to\infty$).
+This function is not a constant, but numerical study of this problem in simplest situations shows that only two different values of $s(k)$ are possible for all $k$ and given values of $\eta$, $N$ and $N_\mathrm{env}$.

+The above properties can be also treated from the superadditivity viewpoint.
+First, let us discuss the memoryless channel capacity.
+It was proved in Subsec.~\ref{ConcavityOfSolution} that the one-shot capacity is monotonically increasing and concave function of $N$.
+In this case convex separable programming method (see Subsec.~\ref{ConvSepProgrSubSec}) guarantees that optimal input state is the direct sum of identical single-use matrices.
+It automatically implies additivity of memoryless capacity.
+As far as concavity was also proved for rates, the conclusions valid for capacity are also applicable for the rates.